 Federal and Provincial Building Code Regulations provide minimum requirements for building materials on new developments and renovations; however, these requirements do not always align with FireSmart best practices.
 As wildland urban interface fires become more prevalent and the technology of building material advances, there is a growing market of materials meeting and exceeding fire rating testing standards.
-Talking to local builders and distributers is a great way to learn more about new and innovative building materials with increased fire resilience.
-FireSmart Canada, in collaboration with Canada Wildfire, Alberta University, and the Intact Center, developed the Wildfire Resilience Best Practice Checklist12 to provide further guidance on construction, renovations, and landscaping.
+Talking to local builders and distributers is a great way to learn https://open.alberta.ca/publications/alberta-wildfire-season-statistics more about new and innovative building materials with increased fire resilience.
+FireSmart Canada, in collaboration with Canada Wildfire, Alberta University, and the Intact Center, developed the Wildfire Resilience Best Practice Checklist to provide further guidance on construction, renovations, and landscaping.
 Below is a summary of building materials recommended in the report.